Tour de Force

 Bicycles makes cities more accessible and are a healthy, sustainable way to to get around.
 Moreover, if people travel by bicycle there will be fewer tailbacks.
 Yet many commuters still travel to work by car.
 That is why the government wants to make the Netherlands even more bicycle-friendly.

 It is the responsibility of municipalities and provinces to build cycle paths and encourage the use of bicycles.
 It is essential that all relevant parties are on board.
 In some cases, where situations call for a national effort, central government joins forces with the provincial and municipal authorities.
-One example of this is the Tour de Force programme, which will be running until 2020.
+One example of this is the Tour de Force programme.

 Tour de Force aims to raise the number of kilometres travelled by bicycle in the Netherlands by 20% over the next ten years.
 As part of the programme, the government is reviewing the main challenges involved in making cycling a more attractive option.
 They will then explore smart solutions to these challenges, joining forces with companies, NGOs and knowledge platforms including the CROW-Fietsberaad knowledge centre, the Dutch Cycling Embassy, and the Dutch Cyclists' Union.